thillRobot/seam_detection/README.md

 ###### Step 1)
 Make a part in your CAD program of choice.
 This part will become the 'reference cloud'.
 Save the file as a '.stl' file.
 If your CAD program can create a '.ply' or '.pcd' file you can skip steps 2 or 3 respectively.
 Use units of meters for the part and stl export.

+Note: In Solidworks: Save As -> select .ply then click Option and set the output units to meters.

 ###### Step 2)
 Convert the '.stl' to a '.ply' file using meshlab.
 Open the '.stl' using 'import mesh' and save it as a '.ply' file.
 Step2 can be done in solidworks.
 This could combine Step 1 and Step 2.

 ###### Step 3 - Option 1)
 Convert a single '.ply' file to a '.pcd' file using `cad_cloud.cpp`.
 This is a I wrote based on sample code from PCL.
 The input arguments determine the resolution of the resulting files, and you must pass in the input and output file names.
+The parameters `-n_samples` and `-leaf_size` determine the resolution of the conversion.

 ```
 cd seam_detection